Investment Risks

 People invest money to earn a return on their money, but often they receive less than expected — indeed, sometimes the return can be negative, when the investor receives less than the initial investment.
 With some investments, the entire investment can be lost.
 Investment risk is the chance that you will receive less than the expected return from an investment, and differs according to the type of investment.

-Investors differ in their risk tolerance, which is the risk that an investor is willing to take or is comfortable with in the hope of getting higher returns.
+Investors differ in their risk tolerance, which is the risk an investor is willing to take to hopefully earn higher returns.
 Investors who are risk averse don't want to risk much, so they will deposit their money in a FDIC-insured bank account or buy a certificate of deposit or United States Treasuries.
-In exchange for their little or no risk, they will earn little as a return.
+In exchange for their small risk, they will earn a small return.
 At the opposite end of the spectrum, there are investments, such as options, where risk-seeking investors can earn several times their investment within a short time or lose the entire investment.
 A risk-indifferent investor is one who regards only the expected return without any consideration for the risk.

 The risk-free return demanded for a given maturity is usually considered set by a U.S. Treasury of the same maturity, so the risk premium can be approximated thus: